ArtyomMinsk/linear_regression/README.md

 # Signs of Regression

-Linear Regression with a Python module for machine learning `scikit-learn`.
+Linear Regression with a Python module `scikit-learn` for machine learning.

 ## Description